trans-travel/trans-travel/us/co.md

 ## Public Accommodations

- * Trans people are allowed to use the facilities they are safest in, including bathrooms, showers, locker rooms, etc.
+ * Trans people are allowed to use the facilities they are comfortable in, including bathrooms, showers, locker rooms, etc.  Legal documentation of your gender is not required for this protection.

 ## Drag / Performance / Cross-dressing Laws